 While legal marijuana sales in California exceeded $9.7bn in 2017, and sales predicted to hit $24.5bn in 2021, it begs the question: to what extent can the applicational purposes of cannabis and CBD oil boost UK economic growth?

-As a CBD Vape brand who has already begun applying the applicational uses of CBD oil in the currently £1bn vaping industry, we are excited about the synergy we have created between these industries.
+As a CBD Vape brand which has already begun applying the applicational uses of CBD oil in the currently £1bn vaping industry, we are excited about the synergy we have created between these industries.

 The CBD Vape Shot is a CBD vape additive that is mixed with a vapers favourite e-juice.
-Although we are still in our infancy, the potential for growth is looking positive, and what is an important take away from the context of CBD in the UK economy is that the perception of a CBD oil user, as well as a cannabis user, has changed from long-haired hippy stoner to classy business man.
+Although we are still in our infancy, the potential for growth is looking positive, and what is an important take away from the context of CBD in the UK economy is that the perception of a CBD oil user, as well as a cannabis user, has changed from long-haired hippy stoner to classy businessman.